-Ideally, we believe that inmate workers should have the full rights and responsibilities of "freeworld" employees, including the rights of minimum wage and unionizing, as well as the responsibility of paying taxes and supporting their families.
-Given that many of these requests - mandated minimum wage, ability to unionize, worker's comp - would require legislative https://newrepublic.com/article/119083/prison-labor-equal-rights-wages-incarcerated-help-economy

-80 Josh Kovensky.
-"It's Time to Pay Prisoners the Minimum Wage."
-The New Republic.
-August 15, 2014 changes that are unlikely to occur in the near future, it is the responsibility and opportunity of the company that sources from suppliers to use its influence as a buyer to protect both the inmates and company value.
+Ideally, we believe that incarcerated workers should have the full rights and responsibilities of "free-world" employees, including the rights of prevailing wage and unionizing, as well as the responsibility of paying taxes and supporting their families.
+Given that many of these requests - mandated minimum wage, ability to unionize, worker's comp - would require legislative changes that are unlikely to occur in the near future, it is the responsibility and opportunity of the company that sources from suppliers to use its influence as a buyer to protect both the incarcerated people and company value.